Why I Changed My Mind About Tiny Courses

 So, in the spirit of experimentation, I closed enrolment to most of my tiny courses and merged two of them into a live program.
 It was gamified, included calls, and was designed to encourage accountability, completion, and implementation.

-More importantly, the results students achieved were no better than when I had offered the same material as a self‑study course.
+Then, after analysing student results, I noticed that they were no better than when I had offered the same material as a self‑study course.

 The Emails That Made Me Pivot Back

-They didn’t need cheering on.
+These people were not after live calls, community spaces or cheering on.
+They simply wanted to get on with it without all the extras.
 They didn’t want to slow down to accommodate group pacing.
 They trusted themselves to engage with the material in their own way, in their own time.

 Are People Really Not Buying Courses Anymore?

-Not only are my tiny courses still selling, but I continue to buy courses from others myself.
+Not only are my tiny courses still selling, but I continue to buy online courses from others myself.
 In fact, throughout 2025, I averaged roughly one course purchase per month, and many of them have played a meaningful role in my work and personal life.

 What I feel has changed is not people’s willingness to learn through courses, what’s changed is tolerance for noise, pressure, and unnecessary complexity.